shabeer-syed/ACEs/about.md

 # [See all indicators & selection results](https://shabeer-syed.github.io/ACEs/Indicators)
 Click on the header to see a table overview of median rankings of selected and excluded ACE indicators from the selection process.

+## How will can ACEs in EHRs help patients and services?

 ## Contact information

 If your require any further information about the development of the ACE indicators, please read the publication here (insert link) or feel free to contact us: